-• Bias: This is a tendency in a person that prevents objective consideration of an issue.
+- Bias: This is a tendency in a person that prevents objective consideration of an issue.
 Bias is a form or prejudice, in that a person might be partial to a particular way of seeing something and try to influence others accordingly.
-Bias is a form of favouritism.

-- Cliché: An idea that has been so frequently stated over time that it has lost its impact through excessive use.
+Bias is a form of favouritism. - Cliché: An idea that has been so frequently stated over time that it has lost its impact through excessive use.
 Clichés are too familiar to readers to have any powerful effect on them, and thus are best avoided by writers.
-For example, "It was a dark and stormy night" is a cliché. - Colloquial language: The informal language of conversation (not acceptable when writing essays and reports) that often makes a character seem more "real" and believable.
+For example, "It was a dark and stormy night" is a cliché. - Colloquial Language: The informal language of conversation (not acceptable when writing essays and reports) that often makes a character seem more "real" and believable.
 Words such as "blab", "okay", "check it out", and "surf the web" are colloquial.
-Colloquial language is often used to create believable characters.
-When someone uses colloquial language, it is called a colloquialism.
+When someone uses colloquial language, s/he is using a colloquialism.
 This type of language is also known as slang. - Description: The use of sensory appeals (sight, sound, smell, taste, touch) and poetic language to make powerful writing.
 The goal of description is to have the reader live the experience described in the writing. - Didactic: A didactic style is a formal kind of writing that is used when the writer wants to teach something important, usually a lesson on morality, ethics, politics, or something of that nature.
-If the writer is not careful, this kind of writing can make the reader feel he or she is being lectured or preached at ("You should..."). - Irony: When there is a surprising gap between what might be expected and what actually occurs - Jargon: Words or expressions developed for use within a specific group (e.g. technology, science, education) that are often meaningless to people outside of that group.
+If the writer is not careful, this kind of writing can make the reader feel he or she is being lectured or preached at ("You should..."). - Irony: When there is a surprising gap between what might be expected and what actually occurs.
+There are three different kinds of irony (see your "Story Terminology" handout), but verbal irony is the type most frequently used in essay writing.
+Verbal irony occurs when the opposite of what is said is actually meant (sarcasm is an extreme form of verbal irony).
+(NT) - Jargon: Words or expressions developed for use within a specific group (e.g. technology, science, education) that are often meaningless to people outside of that group.
 For example: megabytes, feedback, guesstimate. - Propaganda: Information for readers that is designed to influence opinion, sometimes in unfair ways.
 The information may be true, or even false, but it is carefully selected and organized to manipulate the reader.
-Propaganda is often associated with corrupt governments, which isn't a necessarily fair association. - Satire: A style of writing that has the goal of mocking or scorning an individual, an institution, or society as a whole.
-Angry and bitter satire is called Juvenalian satire while gentle mockery is called Horatian satire. - Slang: Another word for casual, colloquial language, which is often the form everyday speech takes: "I was, like, ya know, so INTO that movie!" or "My bad" are examples of slang, or colloquial, expressions.

-- Understatement: Understatement is a form of satire or sarcasm.
+Propaganda is often associated with corrupt governments, which isn't a necessarily fair association.

+- Slang: Another word for casual, colloquial language, which is often the form everyday speech takes: "I was, like, ya know, so INTO that movie!" or "My bad" are examples of slang, or colloquial, expressions. - Tone: Tone is the author's attitude toward his/her subject or readers.
+It is similar to tone of voice and should not be confused with mood or atmosphere.
+An author's tone might be sarcastic, sincere, apologetic, humorous, bitter, analytic, reflective, nostalgic, resigned, didactic, etc. (NT) - Understatement: Understatement is a form of satire or sarcasm.
 It achieves its effect through stating less than what is necessary.
-For example, a person might say to a hospitalized car crash victim, "I bet that hurt." - Wit: Wit refers to clever, often humorous, intelligence and the ability to make clever remarks in an amusing way.
+For example, a person might say to a hospitalized car crash victim, "I bet that hurt." - Voice: Voice is the personality of the writing, the specific characteristics that make the writing unique.
+The voice of a piece of writing is assessed in terms of style and/or tone.
+Every writer has a unique and recognizable voice.
+(NT) - Wit: Wit refers to clever, often humorous, intelligence and the ability to make clever remarks in an amusing way.
 A witty person can recognize the relationships between seemingly unrelated things and express those relationships with keen perception.
 Sarcasm is a form of extreme wit intended to wound or ridicule another.